dgrothman/theinnerjourney/docs/C2-Reality/Handout.md

   * I give myself permission to determine for another person what he or she should look like, think, feel, or do.
   * I allow someone else to determine what I should look like, think, feel, or do.
 * Words of negative control include **should** (guilt trips), **always**, **never**, **need**.
-* The oppositie of negative control is giving choices to another person.
+* The opposite of negative control is giving choices to another person.

 <br><br>